teverett/mailcradle/README.md

 ### unflag

-Remove ab IMAP flag from the message.
+Remove an IMAP flag from the message.

 ```java
 unflag <flagname>